Onslow Memorial Hospital is committed to promoting a Culture of Compliance.

 - Duty to Report Misconduct

-As an FDR contracted to provide administrative or health care services for our Medicare patients, you are required annually and within 90 days of hire, to compete our mandatory education outlining our Code of Conduct and additional compliance policies and procedures currently in place.
-Please complete the following steps to ensure a compliant and effective onboarding process.
+As an FDR contracted to provide administrative or health care services for our Medicare patients, you are required, within 90 days of hire and annually, to complete the mandatory compliance education outlining our Code of Conduct and additional compliance policies and procedures currently in place.

-- Complete the mandatory compliance education listed below.
+- Complete the mandatory compliance education by clicking here: https://ncstoragemlunchealthcare.blob.core.windows.net/public/2023_Web_Annual_Training_for_Non_Employees/story.html

-- Upon completion, you are responsible for providing a copy of the attestation to your employer/contractor.
+- Upon completion of the attestation, you will be prompted to enter an email address in order to receive a copy of your attestation.
+You are responsible for providing a copy of the attestation to your employer/contractor.
 We advise that you also retain a copy for your personal records.

-- Education must be completed within 90 days of hire and annually thereafter.
+- Education for Non-Employees must be completed before beginning any role with OMH and education for Downstream Entities must be completed within 90 days of hire, and annually thereafter.

 The OMH Compliance Program is oversen by the Finance and Compliance Committee of the Board of Directors.